cps-1/helm-charts/README.md

 ### 7. Licensing terms

-You are using CPS1 Community Edition.
+You're using CPS1 Community Edition.

-It is free to use within your organization, limited to 10 active users and one Kubernetes cluster.
+It's free for up to 5 users and one Kubernetes cluster within your organization.

-For teams over 10 users or multiple clusters, upgrade to a paid license.

-You'll get full support and no free edition restrictions.

-For all the details, we strongly recommend reading the full [CPS1 Community Edition End User License Agreement (EULA)](https://cps1.tech/eula).
+For full terms, read the [CPS1 Community Edition End User License Agreement (EULA)](https://cps1.tech/eula).

+Need more users?
+Upgrade for full support and no usage limits contacting our team at [contact@cps1.tech](mailto:contact@cps1.tech)